 The Preliminary and Final Comprehensive examinations will be administered only once in any given semester during the week of final exams.
 The student should apply in writing to the Co- ordinator of the Graduate Nursing Program to take the preliminary comprehensive exam at least one month prior to the first day of final exams.

-Procedure for Challenging Undergraduate Prerequisite Courses

-An applicant to the graduate nursing program may challenge, by a written exam, the under- graduate prerequisites of health assessment and pathophysiology.
-Evidence of related work expe- riences with supporting documents must be provided.

-Request for permission and approval to challenge the above courses must be obtained the se- mester before the courses are offered.
-The schedule of course offerings can be obtained from the Department of Nursing.

-Failure to successfully complete the challenge exam on the first attempt will necessitate a stu- dent’s taking the course.
-A copy of the course outline and the title of books for the courses listed above may be obtained from the course instructor.
+.